Key takeaways

 How do capital markets work?

 A key to capital markets is the issuance of securities.
-Entities seeking to raise capital issue debt or equity securities that are exchanged with investors.
+Entities seeking to raise capital will issue debt or equity securities that are exchanged with investors.
 A corporation, for example, may issue new shares of stock, at a set price.
 However, once on the open market, the price of a security is generally always changing, reflecting demand in the market.

 When raising capital, companies or entities may issue new shares of a stock or bonds, with proceeds from investors going directly to the issuer to meet its current financial purposes.
 Original issues of stocks and bonds are not always accessible to individual investors, such as in an initial public offering (IPO) of stock.
 Most individuals purchase stocks on the secondary market, where those who previously purchased stocks or bonds can re-sell the securities they hold.